Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/svg-blur-filter.md

   - html
 ---

-Some time ago, we played around with [`SVG` animteTransform](https://daily-dev-tips.com/posts/svg-animatetransform/), and I got feedback from people saying they didn't even know it exists.
+Some time ago, we played around with [`SVG` animteTransform](https://daily-dev-tips.com/posts/svg-animatetransform/).
+I got feedback from people saying they didn't even know it existed.
-Today we are going to look into `SVG` Filters, something you might also never seen before.
+Today, we will look into `SVG` Filters, which you might never have seen before.

 A filter element can be added to an `SVG` object, there are many filters, but today we are looking into the Blur filter since I recently needed one.